 The Insanity of the Race home for Snowbirds.

-Snowbirds, especially the Campers, have quite a different attitude.
+Snowbirds, especially the Camper variety, have quite a different attitude.

-To them, its every man for himself, and it turns into a personal challenge to; get around that other camper in front of them.
+To them, it's every man for himself, and the drive turns into a personal challenge to get around that other camper, or trucker or slow driver who might be in front of them.

 To them, it is an all-out race, every minute, and they all want to win, by having bragging rights for the fastest trip home.
 You know, I made it from Tampa to Quebec in 32.57 hours!
 My personal best!, HA!

 You see such stupid things happening on the northbound roads.
 For instance have you ever gotten behind an under-powered pickup truck pulling a fifth-wheel camper driving right beside another under-powered truck pulling a tag-along camper.